cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * Fix a potential race condition: timer event / entry update
   * Deriving a cache name in a static class constructor failed, https://github.com/cache2k/cache2k/issues/47
   * Fix a memory leak manifesting at high eviction rates and with expiry
+  * Fix for JMX naming: Duplicate names got disambiguated, but JMX used the original name (fix for current behavior, how cache names are handled will be finally changed and documented in the upcoming releases)

 ## Fixes and Improvements